envoyproxy/nighthawk/README.md

 argument is intended to be specified multiple times.
 Nighthawk will spread traffic across all endpoints with round robin distribution.
 Mutually exclusive with providing a URI.
---label <string>  (accepted multiple times)
-Label.
-Allows specifying multiple labels which will be persisted in structured output formats.

 --jitter-uniform <duration>
 Add uniformly distributed absolute request-release timing jitter.
 For